 The story began about two decades ago, when Chuck Farak and collaborators were looking for protein-protein interactions in type 3 and type 4 secretion systems (T3SS, T4SS) once the genome sequence of X. citri was available.
 Using yeast two-hybrid assays they found a set of previously uncharacterized Xanthomonas proteins to interact with VirD4, whose gene is adjacent to the chromosomal type 4 secretion virB locus [Alegria et al. 2005].
-Remarkably, all these uncharacterized proteins were found to possess a conserved 120-amino-acid domain in their C termini, which led the authors speculate that they may represent a family of cofactors or substrates, i.e. effectors, of the Xanthomonas T4SS.
+Remarkably, all these uncharacterized proteins were found to possess a conserved 120-amino-acid domain in their C termini, which led the authors to speculate that they may represent a family of cofactors or substrates, i.e. effectors, of the Xanthomonas T4SS.

-In a follow up study published in Nature Communications in 2015, the same team found that the X. citri T4SS provides these cells the capacity to kill other Gram-negative bacterial cells in a contact-dependent manner [Souza et al. 2015].
+In a follow up study published in Nature Communications in 2015, the same team found that the X. citri T4SS provides to these cells the capacity to kill other Gram-negative bacterial cells in a contact-dependent manner [Souza et al. 2015].
 Moreover, it was also shown that the secretion of one type 4 effector protein requires the conserved C-terminal domain that had been identified ten years before.
-This was the first demonstration of the involvement of a T4SS in bacterial killing, similar to the T6SS-mediated interbacterial interactions.
+This was the first demonstration of the involvement of a T4SS in bacterial killing, similar to the T6SS-mediated interbacterial interactions [Sgro et al. 2019].
 Until that time, examples of T4SS-mediated macromolecule transfer from one bacterium to another was restricted to protein-DNA complexes during bacterial conjugation.

 The Brazilian colleagues then investigated the atomic details of the type 4 secretion process and how its activity is regulated.
 Solution NMR spectroscopy and isothermal titration calorimetry revealed how the C-terminal effector domain, characterized by multiple conserved motifs and a glutamine-rich tail, interacts with the VirD4 protein that recruits the effectors for secretion [Oka et al. 2022].
 However, since the production of this multi-subunit molecular machine involves significant metabolic costs, one can imagine that its production should be restricted unless there are prey bacteria in the vicinity of the bacterium.
 Indeed, Farah and co-workers found that the chromosomal virB operon, which encodes the structural genes of this T4SS in X. citri, is regulated by the conserved global regulator CsrA [Cenens et al. 2020].
 Bacteria subjected to a wide range of growth conditions were found to maintain a constant density of T4SSs in the cell envelope and concomitant interbacterial competitiveness.
 Hence, CsrA provides a constant, albeit partial, repression on the virB operon, regardless of the growth conditions, and in this way limits T4SS-related metabolic costs while maintaining the aggressive nature of X. citri towards competitors.